 Employment of emergency medical technicians (EMTs) and paramedics is projected to grow 24 percent from 2014 to 2024, much faster than the average for all occupations.
 Emergencies, such as car crashes, natural disasters, and acts of violence, will continue to create demand for EMTs and paramedics.
 Demand for part-time, volunteer EMTs and paramedics in rural areas and smaller metropolitan areas will also continue.

 Growth in the middle-aged and elderly population will lead to an increase in age-related health emergencies, such as heart attacks and strokes.
 This increase, in turn, will create greater demand for EMT and paramedic services.
 An increase in the number of specialized medical facilities will require more EMTs and paramedics to transfer patients with specific conditions to these facilities for treatment.

 *Cited from Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2016-17 Edition, EMTs and Paramedics, on the Internet at https://www.bls.gov/ooh/healthcare/emts-and-paramedics.htm

-The Respond Right EMS Academy / St. Charles Community College Consortium is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).
+The Respond Right EMS Academy / St. Charles Community College Consortium has programmatic accreditation by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions (CoAEMSP).

 For more information about these accrediting agencies: